deepaksood619/deepaksood619.github.io/docs/computer-science/security/authentication/oauth.md

   - Exact string matching for redirect URIs
   - No access tokens in query strings
   - Refresh tokens must be sender-contrained or one-time use

 <https://www.youtube.com/watch?v=g_aVPdwBTfw>

+## OAuth2

+OAuth2 is a specification that defines several ways to handle authentication and authorization.
+It is quite an extensive specification and covers several complex use cases.
+It includes ways to authenticate using a "third party".
+That's what all the systems with "login with Facebook, Google, Twitter, GitHub" use underneath.

+## OAuth 1

+There was an OAuth 1, which is very different from OAuth2, and more complex, as it included directly specifications on how to encrypt the communication.
+It is not very popular or used nowadays.
+OAuth2 doesn't specify how to encrypt the communication, it expects you to have your application served with HTTPS.

 ## Others